CMU-313/nodebb-f24-cmu-secure/UserGuide.md

 ### Back-end Testing
 1. Automated test suite is included in `./test/topic.js`, primarily testing features of endorsement.
-   (describe what the test cases are doing).
-Checked for user permissions (only admins are able to endorse) and other endorse functionalities.
+   - Checked for user permissions (only admins are able to endorse) and other endorse functionalities.
+   - The back-end testing is enough as it covers the core functionalities of all the implemented functions like user permissions, endorsing and unendorsing and provides code coverage for all the newly implemented functions.
-2. Successful API calls are necessary to pass the test case.
+3. Successful API calls are necessary to pass the test case.
    However, do note that API calls are tested in pre-written test file `./test/api.js` and no modifications are made to it.